 But we also couldn’t guarantee staying in control of a system that’s smarter than us – it would be more strategic than us, more persuasive, and better at solving problems.
 What happens to humanity after its invention would be up to it.
 So we need to make sure the AI system shares our goals, and we only get one chance to get the transition right.

 This, however, is not easy.
 No-one knows how to code moral behaviour into a computer.
-Within computer science, this is known as the control problem.
+Within computer science, this is known as the alignment problem.

-Solving the control problem might be one of the most important research questions in history, but today it’s mostly ignored.
+Solving the alignment problem might be one of the most important research questions in history, but today it’s mostly ignored.

-The number of full-time researchers working directly on the control problem is well under 100 (as of early 2017), making it some 100 times more neglected than biosecurity.
+The number of full-time researchers at or beyond the postdoc level working directly on the control problem is under 30 (as of early 2018), making it some 100 times more neglected than biosecurity.

 This will also be a huge issue for governments.
 AI policy is fast becoming an important area, but policy-makers are focused on short-term issues like how to regulate self-driving cars and job loss, rather than the key long-term issues (i.e. the future of civilisation).